OpenDSA/OpenDSAX/Doc/source/Fullstack.rst

 	$ cd OpenDSAX
 	$ sudo make pull
 	$ sudo make fs-install-xblocks

+	In some cases, rebooting is necessary to use the XBlock.
+	$ sudo /edx/bin/supervisorctl restart edxapp:

 #.
 Becasue OpenDSAX xblocks were developed to allow OpenDSA eBooks to be implemented in OpenEdX platform, You have to build an OpenDSA eBook first.
 For that sake, OpenDSAX reporsitory comes with a sample eBook called ``testX`` ::